AdaCore/gnatstudio/docs/users_guide/debugging.rst

   select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
-Select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box below and click the :guilabel:`Close` button.
-From now on, every new breakpoint will have the selected values for Scope and Action.
+Select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box and click the :guilabel:`Close` button.
+From then on, every new breakpoint will have the specified values for Scope and Action.

 .. index:: saving breakpoints
 .. index:: breakpoints, saving
 .. index:: preferences; debugger --> preserve state on exit

-If you have enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS will automatically save the currently set breakpoints, and restore them the next time you debug the same executable.
-This allows you to immediately start debugging your application again, without reseting the breakpoints every time.
+If you have enabled the preference :menuselection:`Debugger --> Preserve state on exit`, GPS automatically saves the currently set breakpoints and restores them the next time you debug the same executable.
+This allows you to immediately start debugging your application without having to set the breakpoints every time.